Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (a): Binary-to-Gray Conversion*]

 + Build the 4-bit binary-to-Gray truth table.
-+ Verify consecutive pairs differ in exactly one bit.
++ Prove that for your conversion formula, consecutive binary values always produce Gray codes differing in exactly one bit.
 + Derive the conversion formula for each $g_i$ in terms of $(b_3, b_2, b_1, b_0)$.

 #block(sticky: true)[*Part (b): Gray-to-Binary Conversion*]